 The objective of the ASCC is to promote supply chain management by offering student members the chance to interact with industry professionals, while promoting career and professional development with networking and community involvement.

-The Association of Information Technology Professionals is open to all students interested in information technology, specifically those who wish to diversify their portfolio and network with peers and other like-minded professionals.
-Additionally, we host several guest speakers throughout each semester, most of whom are recruiters from fortune 500 companies, looking to hire for internships and full-time employment opportunities.
+The Appalachian Information Technology Professionals is open to all students interested in information technology, specifically those who wish to diversify their portfolio and network with peers and other like-minded professionals.
+Additionally, we host several guest speakers throughout each semester, most of whom are recruiters from Fortune 500 companies, looking to hire for internships and full-time employment opportunities.

 Association of Student Entrepreneurs (ASE)

 The purpose of the Association of Student Entrepreneurs is to: 1) provide an organization for college students who have the passion to found, construct and operate their own successful company; 2) promote inspiration, creativity and expertise on how to start and/or operate a successful company; and 3) encourage students to interact with businesses, Appalachian faculty and other students with similar ambitions.

 Faculty Advisor: Brian Hasson

 Executive Vice President: Jake Reavis, email@example.com

 Secretary: Rhiannon Salem, firstname.lastname@example.org

 Beta Alpha Psi is the International Honorary Organization for Financial Information Professionals.
 The purposes of Beta Alpha Psi are to help prepare accounting students for a career in accounting, develop communications skills, provide opportunities for self-development, service and association among members and practicing professionals, encourage a sense of ethical, social, and public responsibility and to aid students in finding a job.
 Learn more at accounting.appstate.edu, engage.appstate.edu, and asubap.weebly.com.

 Collegiate Sales Society